javierbarbero/DataEnvelopmentAnalysis.jl/docs/src/index.md

 The package is being developed for Julia `1.0` and above on Linux, macOS, and Windows.

-The packes uses internally the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modelling language for mathematicall optimization with solvers [GLPK](http://www.gnu.org/software/glpk/) and [Ipopt](https://coin-or.github.io/Ipopt/).
+The packes uses internally the [JuMP](https://github.com/JuliaOpt/JuMP.jl) modelling language for mathematicall optimization with solvers [GLPK](https://github.com/jump-dev/GLPK.jl) and [Ipopt](https://github.com/jump-dev/Ipopt.jl).

+## Tutorial

+For a tutorial on how to use the package, check the documentation on the [Radial Input Oriented Model](@ref).

 ## Installation